 Internationalization at FH Kufstein Tirol

-With a network of more than 210 partner universities, approximately 300 outgoing first-cycle students (i.e., students at the undergraduate level) annually have the opportunity to spend their semester or year abroad at a qualified partner university.
-At the same time, around 200 incoming students participate in the English-language International Program (IP) at the University of Applied Sciences Kufstein, which is specifically designed for them.
+With a network of more than 215 partner universities, approximately 300 outgoing first-cycle students (i.e., students at the undergraduate level) annually have the opportunity to spend their semester or year abroad at a qualified partner university.
+At the same time, more than 200 incoming students participate in the English-language International Program (IP) at the University of Applied Sciences Kufstein, which is specifically designed for them.
 Students get the opportunity for a further stay abroad within the framework of the requisite internship semester and, in the case of part-time degree programs, in the form of international weeks.
 The faculty and administrative staff of FH Kufstein can participate in the regular mobility programs for university staff.
 Beyond that, faculty and staff – as well as second-cycle students (i.e., students at the graduate level) – get an opportunity to network and to engage in intellectual exchange with members of cooperating universities within the context of short-term programs such as summer and winter schools.

 The University of Applied Sciences Kufstein Tirol is currently a partner in two joint-degree programs.
 Our goal is to expand this offer in order to increase the number of local and international students involved in double, multiple, and joint degrees.
 Moreover, FH Kufstein aims to sign further cooperation agreements with universities from participating and non-participating countries, to take part in international projects, and endeavors to not only visibly support transnational educational projects, but to be an active participant in the international higher education space.